 What Makes Al-Balad One of the Most Important Heritage Sites in the Middle East?

 Al-Balad is Jeddah’s historic heart, a UNESCO World Heritage Site since 2014, where more than 600 coral-stone buildings dating from the 7th century onwards line narrow alleyways that once guided pilgrims from the Red Sea port to Mecca.
 No other district in Saudi Arabia concentrates this density of living heritage, active commerce, and architectural preservation in such a compact, walkable area.
+For a deeper exploration, see our dedicated Al-Balad walking guide.

 The district’s signature architectural feature is the rawasheen — intricately carved wooden lattice balconies that project from upper floors.
 These were not merely decorative.
 The lattice screens allowed air to circulate through buildings in Jeddah’s humid coastal climate while providing privacy for the women of the household, a functional design solution refined over centuries of Red Sea trade and Hajj hospitality.